foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <a id="D22" href="#D22">D22.</a>  You should see these <span style="color:green">info</span> lines at the end of the output, indicating that Foundry is successfully running.

 ![Foundry Launched](/images/oracle/image29.webp)

+>You may see a Deprecation Warnings such as `[DEP0040] DeprecationWarning: The punycode module is deprecated.
+Please use a userland alternative instead.` This warning can be safely ignored. {.is-info}

 <a id="D23" href="#D23">D23.</a>  Test the connection to Foundry by opening `http://<public IP address>:30000` in a new browser tab, where `<public IP address>` is the Public IP Address noted earlier in the guide.